-Have you been thinking about bringing a life into this world?
+Have you been thinking about bringing another life into this world?
 Do you wish to experience the joy that is motherhood?
-We understand how you feel but there are a few things that have to be kept in mind when you plan your family.
+We understand how you feel but there a few things that have to be kept in mind when you plan something like this.
 This is a milestone in your life that will change your whole future for the better.

 The main thing to consider before bringing another soul into the world is that you yourself are in the peak of your health game.
 This ensures that the little one you are considering giving life is healthy, safe and happy too!
-Everything, from the food you eat to any sort of medications that you are on might in turn affect your likelihood of having a healthy pregnancy.
-If you are seriously considering having a baby, making a change in your lifestyle and eating habits to ensure a healthier pregnancy should definitely be on your list.
+Everything from the food you eat to any sort of medications that you might be taking might in turn affect your likelihood of having a healthy pregnancy.
+If you are seriously considering having a baby, considering a change in your lifestyle and eating habits to ensure a healthier pregnancy should definitely be on your list.

 The Doctor’s Visit

 Remember to book an appointment with your doctor a few months in advance before you start trying.
 This is mainly because if you have an underlying medical condition, then it needs to be first controlled before you get pregnant, and the controlling of a few health conditions does take some time.
-Also, remember not to take too many over-the-counter medications since these medicines could prove to be harmful during the early pregnancy stages.
+So keeping aside a few months of time for such treatments is always advisable.
+Also remember not too take too many over-the-counter medications since these medicines could prove harmful during the early pregnancy stages.

-Whenever you talk to your doctor, always remember to tell him about any genetic conditions that might be running in your and your partner’s family so that even those conditions can be taken into consideration by your doctor and accordingly he will be able to advise you further.
+When you talk to your doctor, also remember to tell him about any genetic conditions that might be running in your and your partner’s family so that even those conditions can be taken into consideration by your doctor and accordingly he will be able to advise you further.

 Tests to be done prior to pregnancy

 - Blood tests would obviously be of utmost importance when you go in for getting tests done.
 Your blood work would let your doctor know if you are anaemic or not and treat the condition accordingly.